billyyoung/blog/content/posts/csr.md

 ## Downgrading my Chase Sapphire Reserve

 ### Why?
-I'm paying to keep the [Reserve](https://creditcards.chase.com/rewards-credit-cards/sapphire/reserve) (or CSR) and I'm not getting enough value out of it for what I'm paying.
+I'm paying to keep the <a target="_blank" href="https://creditcards.chase.com/rewards-credit-cards/sapphire/reserve">Reserve</a> (or CSR) and I'm not getting enough value out of it for what I'm paying.
 And I can downgrade the card to a Freedom Flex which has no annual fee (meaning I can replace this expensive card with a no-cost one, without needing to cancel the card).

 ### Why not cancel the card?
 In the US credit system, one metric your credit score is based on is Age of Oldest Account.
 Cancelling a credit card wipes out the history of that line of credit, which can hurt your credit score if it's your oldest account.
 So it's generally recommended to downgrade to a free card if you can (which keeps your line of credit alive), instead of cancelling your card.